Shop by Category

 Of course, you should always consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including dietary supplementation.

-Your microbiome is the community of organisms (or microbes) living inside your gut.
+Your gut microbiome is the community of organisms (or microbes) living inside your gut.
 There are actually trillions of these microbes populating your gastrointestinal tract as we speak, including various types of bacteria and yeast.

 This may sound scary, but it’s actually a very good thing — considering many microbes have positive effects on digestive function, a healthy immune system, energy production and much more.